flashlight/flashlight/README.md

   </tr>
 </tbody>
 </table></div>

-\* If not found on the system, this dependency is automatically downloaded and built from source.

-^ Required if building with distributed training enabled (`FL_BUILD_DISTRIBUTED` — see the [build options](#build-options) below).
-Distributed training is required for all applications.

 #### Build Options
 The Flashlight CMake build accepts the following build options (prefixed with `-D` when running CMake from the command line):